aspensprotocol/tradeglance-ui/README.md

 This script will:
 1. Start Envoy proxy in a Docker container (port 8811)
-2. Start the proxy server (port 8083)
-3. Start the frontend development server (port 8080)
+2. Start the frontend development server (port 8080)

 ### Manual Setup